 - Employee Complaint

 - IRB request due to new information that has the potential to negatively impact the rights and welfare of research participants

 Participating in these reviews is not voluntary.
-The purpose of a For Cause Review is to investigate complaints and concerns about the conduct of study activities and/or potential misconduct.
+The purpose of a Best Practice Review is to investigate complaints and concerns about the conduct of study activities and/or potential misconduct.
 Reviews are designed to provide a full review of a study's activities as well as monitoring the quality and effectiveness of protocol management.

 If concerns about a study's activities and/or potential misconduct have been reported, the OQC will contact the PI/lead researcher to inform them of the review.